 The Auto Skill Grace + Drain.
 Grace has your character cast Prayer at the start of every battle, which heals your party to full and cures any status ailments.
 If you give Drain to someone with a high Magic stat, the MP stolen from enemies will both offset Prayer's high cost AND heal the player if they still need it.

 Individual Demon wise there's Da Peng and Lucifer.
-Da Peng has perfectly placed stats and innate skills for Multi Strike, and best of all, it's not a unique demon and comes with one of the best Racial skill in the game; while Lucifer has all around good stats, and hidden resistance modifier to everything even Almighty and Reflect Curse, which stack with its innate resistance to everything.
+Da Peng has perfectly placed stats and innate skills for Multi Strike, and best of all, it's not a unique demon and comes with one of the best Racial skill in the game.
+Additionally, it's only weakness, Fire, is painfully easy to fuse over by ranking up Heng Huang, who naturally learns Drain Fire; while Lucifer has all around good stats, and hidden resistance modifier to everything even Almighty and Reflect Curse, which stack with its innate resistance to everything.
 Their downside are they are realistically only unlockable in New Game+ thanks to their high level, that and you need to take Al Saiduq's route to unlock Lucifer.

 There's also Purple Mirror and Titania.
 Which are demons in the 50s-60s that repel/null almost everything.
 Put on phys repel and a null curse/repel wind to the two things they are weak to, and you have demons that can only be harmed by almighty.